mypsycho/SwingAppFramework/README.txt

 * Building the Source Code

-The javaws.jar file isn't needed at run-time and is included automatically by the Java Web Start launcher.
+The javaws.jar file is not needed at run-time and is included automatically by the Java Web Start launcher.
 The pathname for javaws.jar is specified in nbproject/project.properties, see jnlp.classpath and osx.jnlp.classpath.
 If you're using another IDE, you may need to